Data Analysis and Management in Election Administration

 This course seeks to revisit what we consider when we talk about election data as well as how it is used.
 There are great tools available that can aid an election administrator in navigating the sometimes murky waters of our democratic process.

 Knowing where to look and what to look for is sometimes more important than knowing an answer because in the election world that answers can change on a dime.
 Understanding the resources available within one’s own office, as well as those external entities, can aid in serving our voters well and build the integrity of the election organization.

 This course will draw upon academic studies and readings as well as videos of public meetings, presentations, and guest speakers, drawing upon the talents of America’s best and brightest election minds.
-Participants will have the opportunity to discuss with experts in the field and observe the conduct of midterm elections in the United States as International Observers.

 There can be many challenges in election data and performance measurement.
 In the course, we will discuss one example of polling places—what data is available to help find polling locations, make sure that they are accessible to all voters, how some data comparisons can be a challenge in this area when discussing changes in locations provided to the voters.
 One example we cover is a report comparing the total number of sites offered and how that can be deceiving in a vacuum, but given additional information on perhaps a jurisdiction’s move to vote-centers can inform the discussion.
 Without considering these other motivations or reasons behind the data, one could quickly draw the wrong conclusions and often do.
 Data plays a key role in being able to tell the election story well, and accurately.

 This course will highlight the importance of evidence-based election administration, which focuses on collection and analysis of quantitative data to solve problems and identify opportunities for improvement.
 There will be an emphasis on pre-election forecasting for planning purposes as well as post-election auditing of election results.
 This intense program that starts from 8 am to 5 pm daily will engage participants on the following subjects: